 During the year ended December 31, 2008, the Board of the Fund voted to have the Chicago Community Trust (CCT), an unrelated party, manage their investments as a component of the CCT.
 The CCT established the Tree Research and Education Endowment Fund as a CCT investment account.
 Per agreement, the Fund named itself as beneficiary.
 Interest and/or principal of the established CCT account will be disbursed to the Fund and used in conformity with spending policy and donor restrictions.
-As a result of the transfer, the investment held at the CCT is presented in the statement of financial position as an asset, Due from Chicago Community Trust.
+As a result of the transfer, the investment held at the CCT is presented in the statement of financial position as an asset, Investments held by Chicago Community Trust.

-Investment income, fees and gains for the years ended December 31, 2014 and 2013 consist of the following:
+Investment income (loss), fees and gains for the years ended December 31, 2015 and 2014 consist of the following: